kevinsea/Insight-Wiki-Stage/Insight and Data Providers.md

 * [[SQL Server Provider]] - all features
 * [[ODBC Provider]] - common features, no TVPs, no XML
 * [[OLEDB Provider]] - common features, no TVPs, no XML
+* MS Access - use the ODBC or OLEDB Provider

 Other providers require additional assemblies or dependencies, so they are shipped separately from the core Insight.Database install: